nitinthewiz/TheLinkBlog/_posts/2012/04/2012-04-02-girls-around-me.md

 ---

 Ultimately this is just a mashup of social data jammed into an iPhone App.
-And, arguably while this is at best in poor taste, it does highlight privacy issues around social sharing.  <blockquote> Girls Around Me is a revolutionary new city scanner app than turns your town into a dating paradise! </blockquote>
+And, arguably while this is at best in poor taste, it does highlight privacy issues around social sharing.

+> Girls Around Me is a revolutionary new city scanner app than turns your town into a dating paradise!